20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 new_colour = mix(old_colour, pure_red / 0.2126f, tanh(z));
 ```

 Redshift naturally fades to black as the intensity drops.
 The choice of `tanh` to map the infinite range to $[0, 1]$ is fairly arbitrary.
-The division by the constant is to ensure that our brightness remains the same
+See below for the explanation of the constant

 #### Blueshift Only  (z < 0)